friedcouch/Depict/README.md

 2. Netlify
 3. SupabaseJS

+Move into project folder:
+`cd Depict`

-Command to install packages:
+Install packages:
 `npm install`

-Command to run the website locally:
+Run the website locally:
 `npm run serve`

+If that doesn't work:
+`./node_modules/.bin/netlify dev`

 \* If you decided to `git clone` the repository, you'll need the database key, which should be stored in a `.env` file.